milanaryal/milanaryal.github.io/_posts/2015/2015-04-14-reduce-data-usage-with-google-chromes-data-saver.md

 ---

 [^1]: For more information about Google Chrome's Data Saver please visit the [Google support page](https://support.google.com/chrome/answer/2392284).
 [^2]: Custom downloaded images may not worked if you've enabled the data compression tool.
-Thus, turn off the Chrome's Data Saver or simply download the images in Chrome's incognito pages.
+Thus, turn off the Chrome's Data Saver or simply download the images in Chrome's incognito window.